 Focus on Customer Service

 Yes, analytics really is your hero.
-If you don\’t know what content your audience wants to see on your Facebook page, refer to your analytics to check out which type of posts and which type of content has garnered the most engagement.
-Also analyze when you should posting content for increased engagement.
+If you don’t know what content your audience wants to see on your Facebook page, refer to your analytics to check out which type of posts and which type of content has garnered the most engagement.
+Also, analyze when you should post content for increased engagement.